|Go Programming Language Turns 3|

 Go was originally an in-house project at Google initiated by Rob Pike, Robert Griesemer and Ken Thompson, co-creator with Dennis Ritchie of both Unix and the C programming language.

-Go takes its basic syntax from C - blocks of code are surrounded with curly braces and its flow of control structures include for, switch, and if.
-According to its FAQs it also has significant input from the Pascal/Modula/Oberon family by way of declarations and packages.
+Go takes its basic syntax from C - blocks of code are surrounded with curly braces and its flow of control structures include

 The FAQ's also explain the rationale for creating a new language: